 New price of the bond would be = $93.27 – $0.34 = $92.93.

-- Gain from favorable interest rate movements.
+- Measuring interest rate risk helps to gain from favorable interest rate movements.

 - Arbitrage gain by operating in multiple markets.